percival-detector/percivalui/README.md

 	# Execute the Odin server
 	odin_control --config=percival_test.cfg

-Once the server is up and running you can open a web browser and browse to the correct address of the odin server (e.g. 127.0.0.1:8888).
+Once the server is running you can open a web browser and browse to the correct address of the odin server (e.g. 127.0.0.1:8888).
 You will be presented with the home page shown below:

 ![alt text](docs/images/odin_percival_server.png "Odin Server Web Interface")